Technologicat/mcpyrate/repl.md

 Just like in `code.InteractiveConsole`, exiting the REPL (Ctrl+D) returns from the `interact()` call.

 Similarly to IPython, `obj?` shows obj's docstring, and `obj??` shows its source code.
-We define two utility functions for this: `doc` and `sourcecode`. ``obj?`` is shorthand for ``mcpy.repl.utilities.doc(obj)``, and ``obj??`` is shorthand for ``mcpy.repl.utilities.sourcecode(obj)``.
+We define two utility functions for this: `doc` and `sourcecode`. ``obj?`` is shorthand for ``mcpy.repl.utils.doc(obj)``, and ``obj??`` is shorthand for ``mcpy.repl.utils.sourcecode(obj)``.
 If the information is available, these operations also print the filename and the starting line number of the definition of the queried object in that file.

 The command `macros?` shows macros currently imported to the session.
 This shadows the `obj?` docstring lookup syntax if you happen to define anything called `macros` (`mcpy` itself doesn't), but that's likely not needed.
-That can still be invoked manually, using `mcpy.repl.utilities.doc(macros)`.
+That can still be invoked manually, using `mcpy.repl.utils.doc(macros)`.

 Each time a ``from module import macros, ...`` is executed in the REPL, just before invoking the macro expander, the system reloads ``module``, to always import the latest macro definitions.